gburd/gen_hypar/README.md

 * *ip*: Which the local interface/ip address to use.
 * *port*: Which the local port to use.
 * *shuffle_period*: Defines the cyclic period of when to do a shuffle.
-* *contact_node*: Defines a contact node that the node may try an connect to right away at startup.
+* *contact_node*: Defines a contact node that the node may try an connect to right away at startup. (o)
-* *recipient*: The registered process which should receive all messages sent to this node.
+* *recipient*: The registered process which should receive all messages sent to this node. (o)
 * *notify*: The registered process which should receive neighbourup and neighbourdown events.
-(Used in plumtree).
+(Used in plumtree). (o)

+Parameters marked (o) are optional.